thinkdatascience/thinkdatascience.github.io/_posts/2020-12-14-Multicollinearity&VIF.md

 </div>
 <br>

-We can see that there are quite a few features having large VIF value.
+We can see that quite a few features are having large VIF values.
 It means that these features can be predicted using other features in the dataset.

 ## How to deal with multicollinearity?

 Now that we know how to tell if multicollinearity exists in our dataset, how do we reduce it?
 One way is to remove the features with high VIF as they provide redundant information.
-This is an iterative process : we start by dropping the variables with high VIF as they are highly predictable using other variables and then notice how it affects the VIF for other variables, and so on.
+This is an iterative process: we start by dropping the variables with high VIF as they are highly predictable using other variables and then notice how it affects the VIF for other variables, and so on.

- `ptratio`, `rm`, `nox` and `tax` have a large VIF value.
-Let's drop these variable and check the VIF of other variables.
+ `ptratio`, `rm`, `nox`, and `tax` have a large VIF value.
+Let's drop these variables and check the VIF of other variables.

 ```python
 data = data.drop(['ptratio', 'rm', 'nox', 'tax'], axis=1)